Caroline Townshend, 1st Baroness Greenwich

 Francis died in 1750; on 15 August 1755, Caroline married Charles Townshend (a son of the 3rd Viscount Townshend).
 They had one child, Anne Townshend (1756 – after 1786), who married twice and had children.

 On 28 August 1767, Caroline was created Baroness Greenwich (a nod to her deceased father's title, Duke of Greenwich) in her own right, with a special remainder to her male issue by Townshend.
 As there were no surviving sons from her second marriage, the title became extinct upon her death in 1794, aged 76.

-An excoriating sketch of Lady Greenwich's character and unkindness to her daughter was recorded by Lady Louisa Stuart in her Memoire of Frances, Lady Douglas.
+An excoriating sketch of Lady Greenwich's character and her unkindness to her daughter was recorded by Lady Louisa Stuart in her Memoire of Frances, Lady Douglas.

 A drawing of Caroline by Thomas Bardwell is held by the National Gallery of Scotland.